 Registered Agent is a person or entity responsible for receiving official correspondence and legal documents on behalf of your Texas LLC.
 Most states require LLCs to designate a Registered Agent when filing the Certificate of Formation.
 The Registered Agent must have a physical address in the state and be available during regular business hours.

-You can serve as your own Registered Agent or appoint a friend, family member, or professional Texas Registered Agent Services.
+You can serve as your own Registered Agent, appoint a friend or family member, or hire a professional Texas Registered Agent Services.

 Step 3: Prepare Your Certificate of Formation